YconquestY/cs-629/README.md

 ## Collection of registers

-For the register file and the scoreboard, we advise you to use a vector of EHRs (or registers initially), like what you did in Lab 2a.
+For the register file and the scoreboard, we advise you to use a <font color="skyblue">vector of EHRs</font> (or registers initially), like what you did in [Lab 2a](https://github.com/6192-sp24/lab2_a).
 Remember that EHRs will allow you to read in the same cycle that you write.
 This is crucial for bypassing in a pipelined processor when dealing with the hazards.
 You can see an example for how we initialize the register file in `multicycle.bsv`.

 # Submitting